benjithaimmortal/monjibram/_posts/0000-00-00-static-sites-and-filtering-things.md

 Coincidentally, you should also stop paying fees for a server to do these things for you.
 I pay nothing for this site but URL domain fees.
 I know, you're jealous.
 I maintain that it isn't that hard, and that it's the best, and that developers should do this stuff for big ol' companies.
 And I do it for big ol' companies from time to time, just to prove it!
 (Well, maybe also for money...)

 I'm also one of those guys who spends a lot of time [visualizing and manipulating data with WordPress]({% link _posts/0000-00-00-organizing-your-stuff-should-be-easy.md %}).
-It isn't surprising that I expected that functionality when I was building out my own blog. `Blogs` are pretty standard things to sort and filter, after all.
+It isn't surprising that I expected that functionality when I was building out my own blog.
+Blogs are pretty standard things to sort and filter, after all.

 ## How am I sorting, anyway?

 Sorting a thing isn't bad.
 It's JavaScript territory.
-I'm attaching the `blog`'s taxonomy (in this case, `tags`) to the post-card anyway.
+I'm attaching the blog's taxonomy (in this case, `tags`) to the post-card anyway.
 You can see them here:

 ![]({{ site.baseurl }}/assets/images/blog/post-card.png "Post cards!
 Ha.")